mylo-eb/Sentiment_analysis/README.md

 - gensim
 - panda
 - vader sentiment

-The library requirements specific to some methods are:
-.
-.
-.
-Analyzes sentiment from Twitter tweets on housing prices to determine impact of public sentiment on Real Estate pricing.
-This repository contains all the associated work that has been done for the area which includes:
-Tweepy as a Python library for accessing the Twitter API and collecting tweets Notebooks associated with data engineering, LDA and regression Modeling Web App

 ## What is Latent Dirichlet Allocation?
 A common topic modeling method is Latent Dirichlet Allocation first proposed by David Blei, Andrew Ng und Michael I. Jordan in 2003.
 It is a general statistical model that allows to find and identify topics within documents.
 It posits that each document consists of a mixture of topics, and each word in a document is attributed to a specific topic.
 The sets of words that make up the topics are then in an iterative training process identified.
 The only variable that has to be specified beforehand is the number of topics.